 In this work, we propose \textbf{VAMO (VAriance-reduced Mixed-gradient Optimizer)}, a new adaptive hybrid algorithm specifically designed to navigate this dilemma in large-scale non-convex optimization.
 Our approach integrates FO and ZO techniques within the SVRG framework, aiming to maintain SVRG's fast convergence while substantially mitigating its computational burden.
-A major breakthrough here is the replacement of the prohibitively expensive full FO gradient $\nabla f(\hat{\mathbf{x}})$ at SVRG checkpoints with an efficient ZO gradient estimate $\hat{\nabla}f(\hat{\mathbf{x}})$, which significantly reduces computation.
-This leads to a convergence rate of $O(1/T + 1/b)$, significantly outperforming both ZO methods and FO-SGD, matching the rate of FO-SVRG only with an additional complexity of $O(1/b)$, which we could further decrease by increasing computational budget.
+A major breakthrough here is the replacement of the prohibitively expensive full FO gradient $\nabla f(\hat{\mathbf{x}})$ at SVRG snapshots with an efficient ZO gradient estimate $\hat{\nabla}f(\hat{\mathbf{x}})$, which significantly reduces the computation.
+This leads to a convergence rate of $O(1/T + 1/b)$, significantly outperforming FO-SGD, matching the rate of FO-SVRG only with an additional error of $O(1/b)$.
 The adaptability of VAMO is then enhanced through several key innovations proposed in this work.
-First, we introduce a novel mixing coefficient into the update rule, which enables fine-grained control over the balance between the FO stochastic gradient and the ZO variance correction term.
-This mechanism allows practitioners to optimize performance based on the specific characteristics of the problem and the available computational budget.
-Secondly, we propose a configurable ZO gradient estimation strategy for the checkpoint gradient $\hat{\nabla}f(\hat{\mathbf{x}})$, which offers a choice between the standard two-point estimator and a more robust multi-point estimator.
-This flexibility introduces an additional degree of control, enabling users to balance the trade-off between estimation accuracy and the number of function evaluations.
-Together, these innovations make VAMO highly adaptable to a wide range of optimization scenarios.
-Crucially, despite this hybrid and adaptive nature, our gradient estimator is designed to maintain the unbiased property inherent to FO-SVRG, distinguishing our method from many biased ZO approaches and facilitating a rigorous convergence analysis for stronger theoretical guarantees.
+First, we extend VAMO with a multi-point ZO gradient estimator for the snapshot gradient $\hat{\nabla}f(\hat{\mathbf{x}})$.
+Compared to the standard two-point variant, this extension reduces the additional $O(1/b)$ error term and allows for balancing performance and cost flexibly by varying the number of query directions.
+Second, we introduce a mixing coefficient $\alpha$ into the update rule.
+While incorporating the ZO full gradient can effectively reduce variance, it inevitably introduces estimation error; the coefficient $\alpha$ provides fine-grained control over this balance by adaptively weighting the FO stochastic gradient and the ZO correction term.
+Together, these mechanisms make VAMO highly adaptable across diverse optimization scenarios.
+Importantly, despite this hybrid design, our gradient estimator preserves the unbiasedness of FO-SVRG, distinguishing VAMO from many biased ZO methods and enabling a rigorous convergence analysis with stronger theoretical guarantees.